-This section contains information about the effect of an individual's death on the income tax liability of the survivors (including widows and widowers), the beneficiaries, and the estate.
+Discussed below is information about the effect of an individual's death on the income tax liability of the survivors (including widows and widowers), the beneficiaries, and the estate.

 Tax Benefits for Survivors

 Survivors can qualify for certain benefits when filing their own income tax returns.